Online Arbitration for Businesses Online Arbitration for People

 • Loss of neutrality at any stage of the hearing

-net-ARB's prime directive is "do equity."
+net-ARB's primary guidance to its arbitrators is "do equity."
 Equity courts have been around for literally thousands of years (arbitration dates back over 5000 years!) and have the power to "do equity" even when a legal technicality might require the opposite result.
-A recent unanimous decision from the »California Supreme Court re-affirmed an arbitrator's power to do equity in exactly that kind of situation.
-Click the link to pull up the news story from our website.
+A recent unanimous decision from the California Supreme Court re-affirmed an arbitrator's power to do equity in exactly that kind of situation.
+Click »here to read more about this historic case.

 net-ARB arbitrators apply what is known as "common law", a set of principles handed down over centuries that have served as the basis of statutory law.
 For example, in order to have a valid contract, there must be a benefit ("consideration") to both parties.
 The price must be stated, etc.